saenuma/flaarum/README.md

 ## Documentation

-The tutorial pages is located at [saenuma.com](https://saenuma.com/flaarumtuts/intro).
+The tutorial pages is located at [saenuma.com](https://sae.ng/flaarumtuts/intro).

-API documentation can be found on [godoc](https://godoc.org/github.com/saenuma/flaarum)
+API documentation can be found on [godoc](https://pkg.go.dev/github.com/saenuma/flaarum)

-## Install
+## Development Environment Installation.

-1. Install from snapstore using `sudo snap install flaarum`
+1. Install wsl on windows.
+Search on google for instructions

+1. Launch wsl and run `wget https://sae.ng/install_flaarum.sh`

+1. Execute the downloaded script by running `sudo ./install_flaarum.sh`

 1. You don't need a key to connect with the database when not in production.

-### Basic Production Setup (Google Cloud)
+### Production Environment Installation

-1. Create a launch file with `flaarum.lgcp initb` and edit it to your specifications

-2. Create a service account and store the downloaded json in your flaarum folder (gotten from `flaarum.cli pwd`)

-3. If you have a project that you've not launched an instance in before.
-Enable compute api with this command `gcloud services enable compute.googleapis.com --project {project}`.Remember to replace the project with you project name.

-4. Launch the service with `flaarum.lgcp lb launchfile serviceaccountfile` where launchfile is the name of the file created in step 1 excluding the path and serviceaccountfile is the json in step 2 excluding the path.
+1. Launch a server and make sure it has a static internal address.

+1. Download install script by running `wget https://sae.ng/install_flaarum.sh`

+1. Execute the downloaded script by running `sudo ./install_flaarum.sh`

+1. Make production ready by running `sudo flprod mpr`

-5. SSH into the server and run `flaarum.prod r` to get your key string.
+1. SSH into the server and run `sudo flprod r` to get your key string.
 Needed in your program to connect to your flaarum server.

-### AutoScaling Production Setup (Google Cloud)

-1. Create a launch file with `flaarum.lgcp initas` and edit it to your specifications

-2. Create a service account and store the downloaded json in your flaarum folder (gotten from `flaarum.cli pwd`)

-3. If you have a project that you've not launched an instance in before.
-Enable compute api with this command `gcloud services enable compute.googleapis.com --project {project}`.Remember to replace the project with you project name.

-4. Launch the service with `flaarum.lgcp las launchfile serviceaccountfile` where launchfile is the name of the file created in step 1 excluding the path and serviceaccountfile is the json in step 2 excluding the path.

-5. SSH into the server (not the control server) and run `flaarum.prod r` to get your key string.
-Needed in your program to connect to your flaarum server.

 ## CLI

-You can use the cli `flaarum.cli` to administer the database from the terminal.
+You can use the cli `flcli` to administer the database from the terminal.

-Run it with help `flaarum.cli help` to view available options.
+Run it with help `flcli help` to view available options.

+You must SSH into the server to use the `flcli` command.

 ## License